Dewi-Afoko/Gains_Trust_Unchained/README.md

 Backend and API built to MVP standard
-CI/CD established for views and serializers, 100% coverage
+Automated testing for views and serializers, ~100%~ pretty good coverage...
+I think?
+I'll be honest, haven't run coverage since work on the MVP frontend started and I began making hacky backend API endpoints! 😅